 - Role plays

 - Reflective papers

 - Planning and facilitating workshops for others

 - Written examinations

-Formative assessment in the form of pre-assessment, peer appraisal and self-appraisal is widely employed at Regents.
+Formative assessment in the form of pre-assessment, peer appraisal and self-appraisal is widely employed at Regents Theological College.
 Students are encouraged to work together on many projects collaborating on the most effective study methods for each individual in the group.